-If the Broadcast IE is included in the POSITIONING ASSISTANCE INFORMATION CONTROL message and set to "start", and no positioning assistance information is available, the gNB-DU shall consider the procedure as failed.
+If the Broadcast IE is set to "start", and the Positioning Assistance Information IE is not included, the gNB-DU shall consider the procedure as failed.

-If neither the Positioning Assistance Information IE nor the Broadcast IE are included in the POSITIONING ASSISTANCE INFORMATION CONTROL message, the gNB-DU shall consider the procedure as failed.
+If the Broadcast IE is not included in the POSITIONING ASSISTANCE INFORMATION CONTROL message, the gNB-DU shall consider the procedure as failed.

 NEXT CHANGE